-SARS-CoV-2 is a positive-sense, single-stranded RNA virus consisting of four structural proteins, an RNA genome, and sixteen nonstructural proteins.1-4 SARS-CoV-2 is permissive to and infects mammalian cells that express the angiotensin converting enzyme (ACE2)- receptor to which the extracellular spike protein of the virus binds.
-After fusion with the cellular membrane, proteases within the host cells cleave the spike protein, followed by release of the viral RNA into the cytoplasm.
-Translation of the viral RNA results in two polyproteins, pp1a and pp1ab, which contain nascent forms of the structural proteins and essential enzymes of the mature coronavirus.
-Among these are two essential proteases, main protease (Mpro) and papain-like protease (PLpro), which catalyze the proteolytic processing of the polyproteins to elaborate the proteases themselves and other essential enzymes of the virus, including the polymerase RdRp complex which subsequently catalyzes the replication of the viral RNA.2-4 Because of the importance of understanding the replication and transmission mechanisms of the virus, $M^{\rm pro}$ has become a focus of research in the treatment and prevention of the virus.
+SARS-CoV-2 is a positive-sense, single-stranded RNA virus consisting of four structural proteins, an RNA genome, and sixteen nonstructural proteins.1-4 SARS-CoV-2 is permissive to and infects mammalian cells that express the angiotensin converting enzyme (ACE2) receptor to which the extracellular spike protein of the virus binds.
+After fusion with the cellular membrane, proteases within the host cell cleaves the spike protein, followed by release of the viral RNA into the cytoplasm.^{2,3} Translation of the viral RNA results in two polyproteins, pp1a and pp1ab, which contain nascent forms of the structural proteins and essential enzymes of the mature coronavirus.
+Among these are two essential proteases, main protease (M^{pro}) and papain-like protease (PL^{pro}), which catalyze the proteolytic processing of the polyproteins to elaborate the proteases themselves and other essential enzymes of the virus, including the polymerase RdRp complex which subsequently catalyzes the replication of the viral RNA.2-4 Because of the importance of understanding the replication and transmission mechanisms of the virus, M^{pro} has become a focus of research in the treatment and prevention of the virus.

-Mpro from SARS-CoV-2 is a 67.5 kDa homodimer composed of 34-kDa subunits (Figure S1), each of which subunit consists of three distinct domains.3-5 Domains I (resides 8-101) and II (residues 102-184) contain antiparallel β-barrel structures comprising the active site, while domain III (residues 201-303) contains primarily $\alpha$ -helices required for dimerization of the protein through generation of saltbridges.
-Domains II and III are connected through an extended loop region, whereas the intersection of domains I and II mark the location of the substrate binding site.
-Cys145 and His41 constitute the catalytic dyad with the histidine serving as a general acid or base while the cysteine acts as the nucleophilic site.
-The structure of this binding pocket as well as the overall sequence of Mpro is highly conserved across the many coronaviruses.
-Understandably, many pharmaceutical and academic laboratories have sought to identify inhibitors of Mpro that act by either covalent adduction of Cys145 or are non-covalent in nature, for which inhibitory potency has been assessed kinetically using FRET-based peptide substrates, or by thermal shift assays.5,8-12 While Paxlovid and other Mpro inhibitors which have progressed to clinical evaluation are, in general, peptide analogues that form adducts of Cys145, a greater understanding of how these inhibitors affect the structure and free energy of Mpro would contribute new insights into the mechanism of inhibition.
+M^{pro} from SARS-CoV-2 is a 67.5 kDa homodimer composed of two 34-kDa subunits (Figure S1) each of which consists of three distinct domains.^{3-5} Domains I (residues 8-101) and II (residues 102-184) contain antiparallel β-barrel structures comprising the active site, while domain III (residues 201-303) contains primarily α-helices required for dimerization of the protein through generation of saltbridges.^{2,3,6} Domains II and III are connected through an extended loop region, whereas the intersection of domains I and II mark the location of the substrate binding site.3 Cys145 and His41 constitute the catalytic dyad with the histidine serving as a general acid or base while the cysteine acts as the nucleophilic site.^{2,3,7} The structure of this binding pocket as well as the overall sequence of M^{pro} is highly conserved across the many coronaviruses.2 Understandably, many pharmaceutical and academic laboratories have sought to identify inhibitory potency has been assessed kinetically using FRET-based peptide substrates or by thermal shift assays.^{5,8-12} While Paxlovid and other M^{pro} inhibitors which have progressed to clinical evaluation are, in general, peptide analogs that react with Cys145, a greater understanding of how these inhibitors affect the structure and free energy of M^{pro} would contribute new insights into the mechanism of inhibition.

-Recent studies have shown that native mass spectrometry can reveal insights into the stoichiometries of $M^{\rm pro}$ complexes, and serve as a drug screening assay for a wide variety of potential inhibitors. $^{5,8,9,13}$ For example, in one study native MS was used to determine the dissociation constant of $M^{\rm pro}$ ( $0.14 \pm 0.03 \, \mu$ M) based on the monomer/dimer equilibrium and to monitor substrate turnover rates in the presence of small molecule inhibitors. $^{14}$ Combining these types of native MS methods with variable temperature electrospray ionization14-16 or ion mobility spectrometry17-20 offers the potential to reveal additional thermodynamic and structural characteristics of $M^{\rm pro}$ and inhibitor complexes.
+Native mass spectrometry has emerged as a versatile strategy for exploring protein structures, now well established for monitoring interactions between proteins and inhibitors or substrates.^{13-15} Native MS has been used to determine stoichiometries of M^{pro} complexes and as a drug screening assay for a wide variety of potential inhibitors.^{5,8,9,16} For example, in one study native MS was used to determine the dissociation constant of M^{pro} (0.14 + 0.03 μ M) based on the monomer/dimer equilibrium and to monitor substrate turnover rates in the presence of small molecule inhibitors.8 Combining native MS methods with variable temperature electrospray ionization^{17-19} or ion mobility spectrometry^{20-23} offers the potential to reveal additional thermodynamic and structural characteristics of M^{pro} and inhibitor complexes.